CynthiaNapoleon/FlightOperation_Analytics/README.md

 our most dangerous "Severity Shock."
 While they occur rarely (only 9 times), they carry a network-high average delay of 60 minutes per event.
-This indicates that while staffing reliability (Sick Calls) is our most frequent tax, our procedural failures (Human Factors) are our most disruptive "show-stoppers."
-To stabilize the network, we must simultaneously improve reserve crew depth and harden procedural guardrails to reduce the massive recovery time required for human error.
+This indicates that while staffing reliability (Sick Calls) is our most frequent tax, our procedural failures (Human Factors) are our most disruptive "show-stoppers".\
+**Recommendation**: To stabilize the network, we must simultaneously improve reserve crew depth and harden procedural guardrails to reduce the massive recovery time required for human error.
 ![Alt Text for Image](images/A3-C.png)